Uno-X Mobility (men's team)

-Uno-X Mobility is a Norwegian UCI ProTeam established in 2016, as a continuation of the earlier Team Ringeriks-Kraft.
+Uno-X Mobility is a Norwegian UCI WorldTeam established in 2016, as a continuation of the earlier Team Ringeriks-Kraft.
 Uno-X Mobility was initially established as a cooperation between Uno-X, Ringerike Sykkelklubb and Lillehammer Cykleklubb, and had its inaugural season in 2017.
 The team is sponsored by fuel station chain Uno-X, which is part of the Reitan conglomerate.